The Spex code

 Spex is written and maintained by Christoph Friedrich.
 Contributions by Ersoy Sasioglu, Mathias Müller, Markus Betzinger, Stefan Rost, Anoop Chandran, Dmitrii Nabok.

 Financial support from the Deutsche Forschungsgemeinschaft through the Priority Programm 1145 "Modern and universal first-principles methods for many-electron systems in chemistry and physics" is gratefully acknowledged.

-For further questions about Spex contact Christoph Friedrich.
+For further questions about Spex, write to Spex users.